amaranth-lang/rfcs/text/0000-toggle-coverage.md

 Toggle coverage could also participate in hierarchical aggregation, where reports summarize coverage per module, instance, or subsystem rather than just per signal bit.

 Over time, toggle coverage might evolve into a more configurable feature.
 Examples include filtering (include/exclude lists, maximum bus width), or selective depth of hierarchy in reports.
-For backends that support four-state logic, there is also room to extend the metric to handle `X` and `Z` values explicitly, either as ignored states or as separate transition classes.

 Ultimately, toggle coverage can serve as a foundation for more advanced metrics.
 While the initial implementation focuses on simple per-bit transitions, future work can unify it with broader coverage reporting, add richer configuration options, and extend support across backends.
 This evolution would position toggle coverage not only as a basic completeness check but also as an integral part of a comprehensive verificatiosn framework.